sbogue2/Kickstarter-Analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

 Goal amount had a substantial effect on the outcome of theater Kickstarter campaigns.
 Campaigns were less than 50% successful with goals of less than $20,000 and were 100% successful with goals in the $45,000 - $49,999 range.
-In fact, campaigns remained very successful in the $50,000 and above range, with 90% of campaigns resulting in a success.
+Ninety percent of Kickstarter campaigns at the $50,000 range and above were successful as well.

 - What are some limitations of this dataset?

+One limitation is that the dataset doesn't go into more detail on the genre of plays.
+I'm sure there are some genres that are more popular than others and that would effect the success of the Kickstarter campaign.

 - What are some other possible tables and/or graphs that we could create?

+We could look at the effect that Kickstarter campaign length has on success by using the DAYS() function to calculate the number of days each campaign ran.
+We would need to calculate descriptive statistics for the Successful and Unsuccessful outcome groups and create a box and whisker plot from those statistics.
+This would allow us to evaluate the effect of time on outcomes.